+University of Bologna

+Dipartimento di Informatica - Scienza e Ingegneria (DISI)

+Engineering Bologna Campus

+Class of Infrastructures for Cloud Computing and Big Data M

+CORBA, C/S and Events, Multicast, MOM

+Antonio Corradi

+Academic year 2018/2019

-University of Bologna Dipartimento di Informatica - Scienza e Ingegneria (DISI) Engineering Bologna Campus Class of Infrastructures for Cloud Computing and Big Data M C/S and Middleware, Multicast, and MOMs Antonio Corradi Academic year 2017/2018 C/S MW and more 1 REMOTE REFERENCES In many local environments (in object-oriented system), we need the capacity of referring to some external resources, in order to coordinate different machines (virtual or physical) A C1 on one node must refer to a remote instance, the same as if they were local instances on the same node To refer to a remote instance we need some intermediary support that extends the visibility to remote nodes
+C/S MW and more REMOTE REFERENCES In many local environments (in object-oriented system), we need the capacity of referring to some external resources, in order to coordinate different machines (virtual or physical) A C1 on one node must refer to a remote instance, the same as if they were local instances on the same node To refer to a remote instance we need some intermediary support that extends the visibility to remote nodes

-RMI REMOTE REFERENCES Between two JAVA JVM systems, we can use Java Remote Method Invocation (RMI) that build two proxies -one from the customer (stub) -one on the side of the servant (skeleton)
+RMI REMOTE REFERENCES Between two JAVA JVM systems, we can use Java Remote Method Invocation (RMI) that build two proxies - -one from the customer (stub) - -one on the side of the servant (skeleton) Such proxies are often generated automatically and make the user part reasoning regardless of the specific deployments Similarly other environments (CORBA, DCOM, etc.) define their specific support for OO cases

 REMOTE REFERENCES via PROXY

 Two Java virtual machines can use PROXIES to get remote visibility of object references

 RMI support many solutions but proposes problems:

 - How do you get the reference to the server? (name system)

 - Where are the ancillary classes?

 - How to obtain them (while running)?

 - And if there are any inconsistencies?

 - And if the server is not active?

 - And if you don't keep the status?

 About remote references:

-- two references to the same object?

-- two references for the same service?
+- two references to the same object? - two references for the same service?

-REMOTE REFERENCES & MIDDLEWARE A central point in all middlewares that abstract away and hide details from users for remote access is how to enable and manage a remote reference in all its aspects A remote reference allows access to non-local entity must surely be transparently But costs must be considered and evaluated for each aspects of the support mechanism - How does the remote reference cost? - How is the cost of middleware to support organization? - How to obtain remote references? - Are inconsistencies possible? - What are the responsibilities of the middleware? ...
+REMOTE REFERENCES & MIDDLEWARE

+A central point in all middlewares that abstract away and hide details from users for remote access is how to enable and manage a remote reference in all its aspects A remote reference allows access to non-local entity must surely be transparently

+But costs must be considered and evaluated for each aspects of the support mechanism

+- How does the remote reference cost?

+- How is the cost of middleware to support organization?

+- How to obtain remote references?

+- Are inconsistencies possible?

+- What are the responsibilities of the middleware? ...

+REMOTE Serve state Client Middleware to support EASY TRANSPARENT DISTRIBUTION

 Models 5

 INTERMEDIARIES & PROXIES

 PROXY

-...

 In a communication we may have intermediaries placed and deployed either side, the client and the service provider

 PROXY

 from client or from server

 proxy

 C/S stub & skeleton interceptor

 to add functions

 broker

 something similar to a container

-Requests

-Operations